NSSM - the Non-Sucking Service Manager

 Install a service and set the action on exit to Exit to have nssm reliably report service failure then configure your preferred service recovery action through Windows.

-If you are using a Windows version prior to Vista the above will not work.
+If you are using a Windows version prior to Vista the above is insufficient.
 Even if nssm reports that the service stopped with an error the service manager will not apply a recovery action because it considers the service to be gracefully stopped.
 You must set nssm's exit action to Suicide to have it simulate a crash if you want the service to be recovered.
 If you want a recovery action to be taken even when the application exits gracefully you must explicitly set the action on exit code 0 to Suicide as well.

 Using nssm in place of srvany

 If you are already using the combination of instsrv and srvany to run your service, nssm can almost be used as a drop-in replacement.
-Stop your service then edit the registry, changing HKLM\System\CurrentControlSet\Services\servicename\ImagePath to X:\path\to\nssm.exe run where X:\path\to is the place where you "installed" nssm.
-Don't forget to add run after the path!
-This is there so if you accidentally run nssm without any arguments it won't just sit there trying to interact with a non-existent service database...
+Stop your service then edit the registry, changing HKLM\System\CurrentControlSet\Services\servicename\ImagePath to X:\path\to\nssm.exe where X:\path\to is the place where you "installed" nssm.